Brlaney/words/md/words/growth.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}any of various synthetic or naturally occurring plant substances (such as an auxin or gibberellin) that regulate growth
+- **:** any of various synthetic or naturally occurring plant substances (such as an auxin or gibberellin) that regulate growth

 ## Short Definitions:
 - any of various synthetic or naturally occurring plant substances (such as an auxin or gibberellin) that regulate growth